yuanbei/Nars-Wiki/Quick-Start-Guide.md

 **Current page is designed to allow users to quickly set up and start using OpenNARS system**

-There are multiple ways to start OpenNARS: download ready-to-use .jar binary or compile from source
+There are multiple ways to start OpenNARS: download executable ready-to-use .jar binary or compile from source

+### Executable version
+Java 8 is the minimum requirement for the purpose of running OpenNARS, Java 8 or later versions can be downloaded from [here](https://www.java.com/en/)

+For executable version, simply download .zip file from [here]() to an accessible location on your machine, then extract the file, navigate to OpenNARS/bin and run **opennars-lab-3.0.0-SNAPSHOT.jar**

+### Source-code version

 To be able to compile and run from source code the following is required:
 <br/><br/>